 Born and raised in San Francisco, California, Angie grew up just two blocks from the Pacific.
 Since childhood, she has loved taking in the sunset and ocean breeze during evening strolls with friends and family on the beach.
 She received her undergraduate degree in business from San Francisco State University and dove right into a career that has highlighted her passion for planning and organizing.
-Angie lives in Annapolis with her husband, David.
+Angie lives in Annapolis with her husband, David, and daughters, Lizzie and Josie.
 On weekends they enjoy taking advantage of all the outdoor activities the area has to offer.
-Angie is delighted to be working for The Campbell Foundation and looks forward to contributing to a sustainable future for both bay areas: her native San Francisco Bay and her new home, the Chesapeake Bay.
+Angie is delighted to be working for The Campbell Foundation and contributing to a sustainable future for both bay areas: her native San Francisco Bay and her new home, the Chesapeake Bay.

 “By failing to prepare, you are preparing to fail.” – Benjamin Franklin